-Candidates should be prepared to play a programme of three or four contrasting works consisting of one selection from List A, one from List B, and one or two from List C.
+Candidates should be prepared to play a program of contrasting works: one from List A, one from List B, and one or two from List C.

-- List A consists of concertos. - List B consists of more traditional solo repertoire for horn. - List C consists of 20th-century repertoire for horn.
+- List A consists of concertos.

+- List B consists of sonatas.

+- List C consists of accompanied and unaccompanied concert pieces.

-Each bulleted item (•) represents one selection for examination purposes.
+Each bulleted item (\bullet) represents one selection for examination purposes.
+Unless otherwise indicated, candidates should prepare the complete work.
 The length of the performance must be between 40 and 50 minutes.
+If the works selected do not total 40 minutes, candidates may choose either an additional work from Lists A, B or C, or another suitable work.
 The examiner will stop the performance if it exceeds the allotted time.
 The examination program must include at least one work that is accompanied.
 Please note that all selections requiring accompaniment must be played with accompaniment.